-The women's singles gold medal and bronze medal matches, as well as the women's doubles bronze medal match and mixed doubles bronze medal match will be played on Saturday, July 31, starting at noon.
+The women's singles gold medal and bronze medal matches, as well as the women's doubles bronze medal match and mixed doubles bronze medal match will be played on Saturday, July 31.

 The women's doubles gold medal match and mixed doubles gold medal match will be played on Sunday, Aug.
-1, also starting at noon.
+1.

 How does Olympic qualifying work?